OtabekAz/qa5-project/_DOCS/user/profile.md

 * **Logout:** by clicking on it User can log out.

 1.3.
-On Profile page User can also see 3 small icons and 2 labels: (!Complete)
+On Profile page User can also see small icons and labels.
+Icon is available if User indicated link to the website during registration.

+* **Google Docs icon:** it redirects User to his/her Google Document.

+* **Facebook icon:** it redirects User to his/her Facebook account.

+* **LinkedIn icon:** it redirects User to his/her LinkedIn account.

 * **GitHub icon:** it redirects User to his/her GitHub account.